opnfv/yardstick/docs/results/os-odl_l2-nofeature-ha.rst

 Detailed test results
 ---------------------
-The scenario was run on LF POD1_ with:
+The scenario was run on Ericsson POD2_ and LF POD2_ with:
-Apex
+Fuel 9.0
 OpenStack Mitaka
 OpenVirtualSwitch 2.5.90
 OpenDayLight Beryllium